 There are significant issues which will need your attention should you wish to remain compliant with the US Department of Treasury.

 You may already be aware of the need to provide an annual US income tax return, regardless of your domicile or residence.
-Be warned, the United States Treasury is actively documenting and pursuing US citizens and American expats in Australia, US alien-residents residing abroad for any outstanding tax liabilities.
-Agreements with foreign governments are being struck and the choice, even for citizens and long term ex-pats, to ignore US requirements is no longer an option.
+Be warned, the United States Treasury is actively documenting and pursuing US citizens and American expats in Australia, and US alien-residents residing abroad, for any outstanding tax liabilities.
+Agreements with foreign governments are being struck and the choice to ignore US requirements, even for citizens and long term expats, is no longer an option.

 If you have not filed your US tax returns or complied with your reporting requirements, we can assist.

-The answers to these questions depend on your individual circumstances and is why product based financial advice provided by many large institutions may prove costly.
+The solutions to these issues depend on your individual circumstances, which is why-product based financial advice provided by many large institutions may prove costly.

 Other legislative issues:

 - US citizens are required to file annual bank account details for all bank accounts held outside the US where the total funds combined together exceeds $10,000.
 This includes superannuation balances.

 - US Federal Estate, Gift and GST tax rates and thresholds have changed due to the enactment of the Tax Cuts and Jobs Act of 2017.